-For a greatly decreased cost, multiple position monitoring can take place, forming a good network of monitor station in preference to only one or two.
+For a greatly decreased cost, multiple position monitoring can take place, forming a good network of monitor stations in preference to only one or two.

 The system offers an opportunity of sampling airborne precipitant particulate as well as soluble airborne particulate prevalent at the coast and offers with minimal effort, the means of indicating both values from each sample.

-The system also offers the potential of biological monitoring.
+The system also offers the potential for biological monitoring.

 The system is acceptable in terms of ISO 14001 standards.